dec05eba/gpu-screen-recorder-issues/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-The GPU Screen Recorder command you ran or if you used the GUI version then describe which options you used.
+The GPU Screen Recorder command you ran or if you used the GUI version then take a screenshot of the settings you used and post the screenshot here.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.